wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a sleek and affordable chat platform designed to cover all your chat needs, from Live Support to Group Chat!
+Flyzoo is a sleek and affordable chat platform designed to cover all your chat needs: add an amazing **live support** and **group chat** experience to your e-commerce, blog or community.

 Chat with your visitors for **live support** to boost sales and increase website engagement with **chat rooms**.

 Features include real time visitor monitoring, private chat, floating and embeddable chat rooms, avatars, user list, bad words filtering, emoticons and much more...

-Add an amazing **live support** and **group chat** experience to your e-commerce, blog or community.

 ####Flyzoo Live Chat####